openxc/openxc-vehicle-simulator/README.md

 # openxc-vehicle-simulator

 ## Overview
-The OpenXC Vehicle Emulator is a web application intended for developers to run on local machines to generate a simulated OpenXC vehicle data trace in real time, to be used for testing Android applications.
+The OpenXC Vehicle Simulator is a web application intended for developers to run on local machines to generate a simulated OpenXC vehicle data trace in real time, to be used for testing Android applications.

 This is intended to compliment the Enabler's ability to play back a recorded trace file.
-The Emulator does not attempt to provide a high precision depiction of a specific vehicle.
+The Simulator does not attempt to provide a high precision depiction of a specific vehicle.
 If an app requires a high degree of accuracy, debuging should be done with a trace.
-The Emulator provides real-time manipulation of the data.
+The Simulator provides real-time manipulation of the data.
 This allows the developer to create and change desired conditions in real time.

-The OpenXC Emulator creates vehicle data in the OpenXC format, emulating data that comes from the OpenXC Vehicle Interface.
-It emulates all of the signals in the
+The OpenXC Simulator creates vehicle data in the OpenXC format, simulating data that comes from the OpenXC Vehicle Interface.
+It simulates all of the signals in the
 [official OpenXC signal list](http://openxcplatform.com/vehicle-interface/output-format.html), at the listed frequencies.
-The emulator also takes user input for the vehicle controls.
+The simulator also takes user input for the vehicle controls.
 (Pedals, steering wheel, etc.)  The generated data is displayed for the user and sent to the Android host device via TCP connection.
 The vehicle dynamics model is simple.
 It is modular, allowing for different vehicles, but